tdulcet/Distributed-Computing-Scripts/README.md

                         Get assignments for GpuOwl or PRPLL instead of Mlucas.
                         PRPLL is not yet fully supported.
   --cudalucas           Get assignments for CUDALucas instead of Mlucas.
+  --mfaktc              Get assignments for mfaktc instead of Mlucas.
+  --mfakto              Get assignments for mfakto instead of Mlucas.
   --num-workers=NUM_WORKERS
                         Number of workers (CPU Cores/GPUs), Default: 1 -c CPU, --cpu-num=CPU